-Use of Our Report
+Use of our report

 This report is made solely to the members of South Yorkshire Passenger Transport Executive, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Executive and the Executive members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Executive and the Executive's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Stephen Clark (Key Audit Partner)

-Ernst & Young LLP (Local Auditor)
+Hassan Rohimun (Key Audit Partner) Ernst & Young LLP (Local Auditor) Manchester 30 September 2021

-Birmingham